-

 Professional Summary

-Dr. Stephen Smith is a regents professor of meat science in the Department of Animal Science and a member of the Intercollegiate Faculty of Food Science and Technology and the Intercollegiate Faculty of Nutrition.
+Dr. Stephen Smith is a Regents Professor and Senior Faculty Fellow in the Department of Animal Science and a member of the Faculty of Food Science and Technology and the Faculty of Nutrition.

 He received his bachelor’s degree in biology at California State College, Bakersfield, and his doctorate in metabolic physiology from the University of California, Davis.
 Before joining the department, he was a Postdoctoral Research Associate and Research Chemist at the USDA Meat Animal Research Center at Clay Center, Nebraska.

-Dr. Smith teaches meat science, nutrition and physiological nutrition courses.
-He also conducts research on the growth and development of adipose tissue, particularly in the bovine species.
-He has investigated the limitation of cattle to marble and has used his background in molecular biology to investigate lipid metabolism in the bovine muscle.
+Dr. Smith teaches meat science, nutrition and physiological chemistry courses.
+He also conducts research on the metabolism, growth and development, and fatty acid composition of adipose tissue, particularly in the bovine species.
+He has investigated the limitation of cattle to marble and has used his background in molecular biology to investigate lipid metabolism in bovine muscle.